janraasch/janraaschcom/content/resume.md

 # Resume

-This page is currently under constuction 👷🏻‍♂️ .
+This page is currently under construction 👷🏻‍♂️ .

 I'm filling in the blanks as we speak 🤓.